-One of our Investigators considered Mr H's complaint.
+One of our Investigators considered Mr G's complaint.
 In summary, they:

-- Considered it was unreasonable to expect a retail investor, such as Mr H, to be aware of his cause for complaint prior to a court judgement in 2018 which confirmed SIPP providers could be held accountable if they hadn't carried out sufficient due diligence. - Said they were satisfied Mr H's complaint had been made in time as he had made it within three years of the court judgement.
-So, they had gone on to consider the merits. - Set out the considerations relevant to reaching their view on the merits of Mr H's complaint, including the FCA's Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - Acknowledged that Options wasn't responsible for ensuring the pension transfer was suitable for Mr H. What they needed to determine was if Options acted fairly and reasonably in accepting Mr H's application from Caledonian. - Felt Options should have been aware from the outset that in accepting introductions from Caledonian there was a significant risk of consumer detriment, and this awareness should have prevented it from accepting Mr H's application. - Thought Options should have been aware that Caledonian was carrying on regulated activities in the UK without the requisite authorisation or qualifications. - Said aspects of Caledonian's business model and actions ought to have given Options cause for concern, such as the volume of business, level of commission and its failure to provide its accounts. - Concluded that Options should have refused to accept any introductions from Caledonian and said that had Options refused the business, then the transfer to a SIPP and the subsequent investment would, more likely than not, not have taken place. - Explained that the Financial Services and Markets Act 2000 ('FSMA') s27 provided a further basis on which Mr H's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - Said they believed a Court wouldn't determine it to be just and equitable that the agreement should be enforced (FSMA s28) in the circumstances.
+- Said that to be aware of his cause for complaint about Options, Mr G would need to know there was a problem which had or might cause him loss and that Options was responsible. - Noted Mr G wasn't advised by Options on setting up the SIPP or the suitability of the investment. - Considered it unlikely that Mr G understood SIPP operators' obligations in 2012. - Explained they hadn't seen anything that would indicate to a reasonable retail investor in Mr G's position in 2012 that Options was responsible. - Said they had found no reason to doubt Mr G's comments about when he became aware of his cause for complaint about Options.
+So, they had gone on to consider the merits of the complaint. - Set out the considerations relevant to reaching their view on the merits of Mr G's complaint, including the FCA's Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - Acknowledged Options was not permitted nor required to advise Mr G. They said what they needed to determine was whether Options had acted fairly and reasonably in accepting Mr G's application from Caledonian. - Felt Options ought to have concluded at the outset of its relationship with Caledonian that Caledonian would be giving advice. - Thought had Options sought clarification from Mr G on whether he had been advised by Caledonian, this would have become readily apparent. - Considered Options should have asked the questions it put to Caledonian in May 2013, which led to the two firms stopping doing business together, at the outset of their relationship.

+- Said aspects of Caledonian's business model and actions ought to have given Options cause for concern, such as its lack of the required qualifications, the volume of business and its failure to provide its accounts. - Concluded that Options should have refused to accept any introductions from Caledonian and said that had Options refused the business, then the transfer to a SIPP and the subsequent investment would, more likely than not, not have taken place. - Explained that the Financial Services and Markets Act 2000 ('FSMA') s27 provided a further basis on which Mr G's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - Said they believed a Court wouldn't determine it to be just and equitable that the agreement should be enforced (FSMA s28) in the circumstances.

-The Investigator went on to set out how Options should put things right, by calculating if Mr H would have been better off remaining in the AFPS and paying him compensation.
-They also said Options should pay Mr H £500 for the distress and inconvenience caused.
+The Investigator went on to set out how Options should put things right, by calculating if Mr G would have been better off remaining in the schemes he had transferred to the SIPP and paying him compensation.
+They also said Options should pay Mr G £500 for the distress and inconvenience caused.

-Mr H accepted the Investigator's findings, but Options didn't respond.
+Mr G accepted the Investigator's findings, but Options didn't respond.
 So, as no agreement could be reached, the complaint has been passed to me for a final decision.